tinne26/kage-desk/docs/tutorials/intro/06_uniforms.md

 # More input: uniforms

-Shaders, being run in the GPU as they are, are rather limited in regards to the information they can access.
-Until now, the only real input we have seen for them is the `position vec4` input parameter that we receive on the `Fragment()` entry function.

-So... can we pass additional parameters to the shaders?
+Shaders, being run on the GPU, are rather limited in regards to the information they can access.
+Up to this point, the only real input we have seen for them is the `position vec4` input parameter that we receive on the `Fragment()` entry function...
+Which begs the question: can we pass additional parameters to the shaders?

-The answer to this question is yes: **uniforms** are variables whose values can be set from your code running on the CPU.
+The answer is yes: **uniforms** are variables whose values can be set from your code running on the CPU before actually invoking the shader.

-In order to show how to use uniforms, we will try to draw a filled circle using a shader now.
+In order to show how to use uniforms, we will try to draw a filled circle using a shader.
 Our draw function looked like this in the last chapter:
 ```Golang
 func (self *Game) Draw(screen *ebiten.Image) {
 	// create draw options